tehckisnow/WakeJS/README.md

 -code for timers?<br />
 -if command is not found in engine, check game's json "customCommands" (this would force using eval() and pose security problems)<br />
 -organize items in their own global array and sort by itemID? (likely make sorting, finding, and managing inventory easier, may make map less readable)<br />
--command checker checks all exit names in map? (that's probably unecessary, maybe stratify exits to a master list, like with items)<br />
+-command checker checks all exit names in map? (would help for doors)(that's probably unecessary, maybe stratify exits to a master list, like with items)<br />
 -seperate responces ("There doesn't seem to be an exit there.") into a master response list so they can be customized for a given game
 -remove jQuery dependance<br />
 -move instructions(?) and player object to map file(so they can vary depending on game)<br />
+ OR leave current as default, add check for game-specific instructions at game start, replace default if found!<br />
 -improve onResize
--look east
+-look east? (probably not)
 -upon entering a room, check it's visited property and set to true if undefined.  use description for the first time entering a room and briefDesc for each time after<br />
 -destroyItem();
+-lock command?
+-doors in addition to exits?
+-property in gamefile to set game-specific font?
+-begin documenting API for engine

  <br />